SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 After a short time, a graph will appear.
 ### NB
-he data used here is not from a trampoline but the scripts have been written for this purpose.
+The data used here is not from a trampoline, but the scripts have been written for this purpose.

 ![](tramp0.jpg)